ncbi/ribovore/documentation/install.md

 Copy the `install.sh` file into the directory in which you want to install Ribovore.
-A good name for that directory is `ribovore-install-dir`.
+A good name for that directory is `ribovore-install`.
 Then move into that directory and run one of the following two commands depending on whether you are installing on a Linux or Mac/OSX system. *Note that you if you are installing on Mac/OSX the ribodbmaker.pl script will have limited functionality because vecscreen_plus_taxonomy